Vitamin D3

 Brain Health: Studies indicate vitamin D can lower the risk of Parkinson's disease, schizophrenia, dementia, and depression.
 (3)

-Immune System: Vitamin D turns on key peptides in your immune system that trigger a strong anti-microbial response, allowing you to effectively fight off invaders before they can develop into infections.
+Immune System: Vitamin D turns on essential peptides in your immune system that trigger a strong anti-microbial response, allowing you to fight off invaders before they can develop into infections effectively.
 (4)

 Low levels of Vitamin D in the blood have been linked to an increased risk of: